stupidmankind/BYpassDoc/docs/source/commands/unzip.rst

 ----------

 **Zip File**
-	Indicate the destination file (ex.
-C:\\temp\\myzip\\myzip.zip
+	Indicate the destination file, e.g., C:\\temp\\myzip\\myzip.zip.

 **Uncompress Format**
-	Indicate the type of archive file
+	Indicate the type of archive file.

 **Targe Directory**
-	Indicate the directory where the extraction files should be saved
+	Indicate the directory where the extraction files should be saved.